Twinkle0799/Twinkle0799/README.md

 - ⚡ Fun fact: ...
 -->

-👩‍🎓 I'm a Pre-final Year Student currently undertaking a Bachelors's course in Computer Science and Engineering at Lovely Professional University.
+👩‍🎓 I'm a Pre-final Year Student currently undertaking a Bachelors's degree in Computer Science and Engineering at Lovely Professional University.

 👩‍💻• My technical skills are primarily in Programming through C++, Python and a huge interest in competitive programming,data analysis and Machine Learning